Table of Contents

 802.1X authentication assigns unique credentials to each user or device.
 This allows better access control, easier auditing, and faster removal of compromised credentials.

-Detect Wireless Threats Before They Cause Damage
+Detect Wireless Threats Early

 Strong encryption and segmentation protect your network, but threats still attempt to enter.
 Active monitoring adds another layer of defense.